da5nsy/ReproducibleResearch/episodes/step3MethodStats.md

  - See the [Directory of Open Access Preprint Repositories](https://doapr.coar-repositories.org/repositories) for discipline specific repositories

- - [Wikipedia's list of Preprint Repositories](https://en.wikipedia.org/wiki/List_of_preprint_repositories) for more discipline specific repositories

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Does your library have pages on prepublications and protocols?
+Does your library have pages on preregistration and registering protocols?
 Is there people at your institute who assist researchers with this?
 Include them here!

 :::::::::::::::::::::::::::::::::::::::::::::::